clkride/Earnings_Prediction_Models/README.md

 - [Acknowledgments](#acknowledgments)

 ## About Data Set
-In this project I have used datasets from compustat and IBES.
-The data is from time period 2009 to 2020.
+In this project I have used the following datasets -
+ 1. Compustat dataset - The first step was to download the Compustat dataset using the WRDS library.
+I have set the required filters, such as industry format, data format, population source, and consolidation level.
+Also set the time range from January 2009 to December 2023.
+Post that I merged the company data and the Compustat dataset to get the sic column, and a new column was created to store the first two digits of the SIC column.

+2. IBES dataset - The next step is the task of downloading the financial data from the IBES database using the WRDS library.
+The data is filtered based on specific financial data format (EPS) and FPI equals to 1, which indicates actual data.
+The time range is set between January 2010 and December 2022.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## Project Description